 Citizens to Save the Hospital

-Changes are Needed to Save the John C. Fremont Hospital
+The Effort to Save the John C. Fremont Hospital Continues with Measure O

 - Imposing a “sunset” to terminate the sales tax after 40 years

 - Revising the Expenditure Plan to more clearly describe how the funds can be spent